PSPDFKit/nutrient-document-engine-mcp-server/README.md

 - **Docker Compose** - [Download from Docker](https://docs.docker.com/compose/).
 For running Nutrient Document Engine locally.
 - **Node.js 18+** - This MCP server runs via `npx`.

+### Licensing

+Nutrient Document Engine runs with an evaluation license by default.
+Please see [Removing Evaluation Limitations](#removing-evaluation-watermarks-and-limitations) section on how to remove the evaluation limitations.

 ### 1. Start Nutrient Document Engine
 Open a terminal window, then run: